 - The following items can be modified after the instance has been created.
-These items can be modified for any instance except for instances compatible with FUJITSU Enterprise Postgres 9.5.
+These items cannot be modified on instances that have compatibility with FUJITSU Enterprise Postgres 9.5.

 - Instance name

 - Port number

 - Backup storage path

 Refer to "Editing instance information" for details.